How fasting diets could harm future generations

-Category: Environment Hits: 4New research which shows that fasting diets could harm the health of future generations.
+Category: Environment Hits: 6New research which shows that fasting diets could harm the health of future generations.
 Fasting diets have risen in popularity in recent years, however little is known about the long-term impact of these diets, particularly for future generations.
 The new study reveals that reduced food intake in roundworms has a detrimental effect on three generations of offspring - particularly when those descendants have access to unlimited food.

 Read more https://www.sciencedaily.com/releases/2021/05/210511201128.htm